Oxhey Chapel

-Oxhey Chapel is a redundant Anglican chapel in Oxhey, a suburb of Watford, Hertfordshire, England.
+Oxhey Chapel is a redundant Anglican chapel in Oxhey, Hertfordshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is under the care of the Churches Conservation Trust.
 The chapel stands, surrounded by 1940s housing in South Oxhey between a modern church and its vicarage, some 2 mi south of the centre of Watford.

 History

 The chapel was built in 1612 by Sir James Altham as a private chapel for his family and staff who lived nearby at Oxhey Place.
 It is probably on the site of an earlier monastic church.
 In 1649 during the Civil War following the Battle of Uxbridge, it was used by Cromwell's Parliamentary forces as a store and a barracks.
 During this time they damaged the chapel, took lead from the roof to make musket balls, and created a new door in the east wall.
 In 1688 Sir John Bucknall became the owner of the house.
 He blocked the east door and added a reredos to the east end of the chapel.
 The wood for this came from the house which he had largely rebuilt.
 In 1704 a bellcote and a hipped, tiled roof were added to the chapel.
 The interior was restored in 1712, and the reredos was whitewashed.
 The chapel was used for worship until 1799, but after that it was used for storage.

 In 1852 it was restored for T. Estcourt to be used again for worship by those living in the nearby hamlet.
 The whitewash was removed from the reredos, and the old pews and pulpit were replaced.
 In 1897 vestries were added, the windows were restored and the pews were rearranged in collegiate manner.
 This was paid for by the owner of Oxhey Place at that time, Thomas Blackwell, the co-founder of Crosse & Blackwell, the architect being J. E. K. Cutts.
 During the 20th century the fabric of the chapel deteriorated, and in the winter of 1962–63 part of the roof fell in.
 Repairs were carried out, including complete replacement of the roof and the bellcote.
 Although the chapel returned into use, it was eventually declared redundant, and in 1977 was vested in the Redundant Church Fund, the forerunner of the Churches Conservation Trust.
 It is still consecrated and is used at times for weddings.